Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 The traditional SMAS facelift works at a more superficial plane and pulls laterally.
 The deep plane releases the four facial retention ligaments (zygomatic, masseteric, mandibular, and cervical) and elevates the entire structure vertically, producing a more natural and long-lasting result: 10-15 years versus 5-10 years for SMAS.

 It is a Brazilian technique developed by Drs.
-André and Luiz Auersvald that consists of transfixing stitches with nylon thread creating a network that eliminates dead space.
+André and Luiz Auersvald that consists of transfixing sutures with nylon creating a mesh that eliminates dead space.
 The benefits are: elimination of drains, drastic reduction of the risk of haematoma, and better neck contour.
-The network is removed in 48 hours in the office.
+The mesh is removed in 48 hours in the office.

 Is fat grafting mandatory in a facelift?